RaymondDunn/raymonddunn.github.io/content/posts/20250902-rendering-gameplay-with-patterned-light.md

 ---
 title: Rendering gameplay with patterned light
 date: 2025-09-02T19:37:00.000Z
-description: 'DMDs are like projectors!'
+description: 'Using a DMD like a projector'
 image: /images/20250902 sinistar projection.PNG
 imageAltAttribute: ''
 tags: